Prometheus (I) (2012)

 Young Shaw: Why aren't you helping them?

 Shaw's Father: They don't want my help.
-They're God's different than ours.
+Their God is different than ours.

 Young Shaw: Why did he die?